MiniSEC/MiniSEC.github.io/_posts/2013-07-29-Though-Simplicity-Mastery.md

 There are few exceptions to the above 2 questions, so why do we all think that we are so special and that our challenges are so different?

 > A punch is just a punch.
 There is no reason that we should not be keeping it simple.
-If we want to be masters, lets do the minimum.m
+If we want to be masters, lets do the utmost with the minimum.